MarionGiusti/P5_PurBeurre/README.md

 		First launch, you must create the Pur Beurre database and load the data OR just update the data of your database if any change occured in the OpenFoodFacts API:
 			> PB_appli.py -uDB

-		Do not update the Pur Beurre database:
+		If you don't want to update the Pur Beurre database and access directly to the interface:
 			> PB_appli.py